distributedci/dci-blog/content/2022-02-22-introduction-to-the-red-hat-distributed-ci.md

 An agent is in charge of effectively running the job at the partner’s platform and reporting back to the control server.
 Today we are offering one agent per product, we support Openshift, RHEL and Openstack.

 All agents are Ansible based and they drive their respective Red Hat’s installer to deploy the product in the partner’s platform.
-The plumbing to the DCI Control Server is done transparently thanks to a specific Ansible callback plugin.
+The plumbing to the Control Server is done transparently thanks to a specific Ansible callback plugin.
 A mechanism based on “hooks” gives the opportunity to the partner to plug in their specific tasks during the run of a job, this way it’s possible to easily customize the deployment for their specific needs.

 ## What is a job and why are components so important ?